time2025conf/time2025conf.github.io/_pages/venue.md

 <p style="text-align: center"><img src="../assets/img/qm.jpg" width="45%"></p>

-Accommodation on QMUL campus, where the conference will take place, are provided by
+Accommodation on Queen Mary campus, where the conference will take place, are provided by
 - [Stay QM](https://www.qmaccommodation.co.uk/)

 Other accommodation options reachable on foot (or by public transport) include: